asdfugil/AltLinux/README.md

 | elementary OS 7      | elementary OS 6   |
 | Zorin OS 17          | Zorin OS 16       |

-Download and install the DEB package [from here](https://github.com/maxasix/AltLinux/releases).
+If you're running Ubuntu 22.04 or any distro based on it (such as Mint 21), install the DEB package [from here](https://github.com/maxasix/AltLinux/releases).

 If you're running Ubuntu 20.04 or any distro based on it (such as Mint 20), run the following commands:
 ```